lets-talk/frontend-codechallenge/readme.md

 - You can upload the index.html to any server: apache, python or even install and use webpack dev server

-## How to run tests

-From the project folder run `npm run test`

-You can see in the console the test results and also the test coverage.
-You can also see an html version of the coverage in the coverage folder: coverage/lcov-report/index.html

 ## Tips
 The key is not on the CSS.
 Each event can be an absolute positioned div.